 Mark Cavendish targeted in knifepoint raid at home, court told

-The intruders made off with two Richard Mille watches, valued at £400,000 and £300,000 respectively, during the raid in the Ongar area of Essex.
+The intruders made off with two Richard Mille watches, valued at £400,000 and £300,000 respectively, during the raid near Ongar, Essex

 Olympic cyclist Mark Cavendish and his wife were subjected to a knifepoint robbery while at home with their children – with one masked raider threatening to stab the athlete, a court heard.